SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 Many constraints can be entered for a single fit.

+When ready, click the *Fit* button on the *Const & Simul Fit* page, NOT the *Fit* button on the individual *FitPage*'s.

 The results of the model-fitting will be returned to each of the individual *FitPage*'s.

 Note that the Reduced Chi2 value returned is the SUM of the Reduced Chi2 of each fit.
 To see the Reduced Chi2 value for a specific *FitPage*, click the *Compute* button at the bottom of that *FitPage* to recalculate.
-Note that in doing so the degrees of freedome will be set to Npts.
+Note that in doing so the degrees of freedom will be set to Npts.
 See :ref:`Assessing_Fit_Quality`.
-Moreover in the case of constraints the degrees of freedom are less than one might think do to those constraints.
+Moreover in the case of constraints the degrees of freedom are less than one might think due to those constraints.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 .. _Batch_Fit_Mode: